True polar wander: Description in the context of Earth

 The mass distribution of the Earth is not spherically symmetric, and the Earth has three different moments of inertia.
-The axis around which the moment of inertia is greatest is closely aligned with the rotation axis (the axis going through the geographic North and South Poles).
+The axis around which the moment of inertia is greatest (the main axis of inertia) is closely aligned with the rotation axis (the axis going through the geographic North and South Poles).
 The other two axes are near the equator.
 That is similar to a brick rotating around an axis going through its shortest dimension (a vertical axis when the brick is lying flat).
-However, if the moment of inertia around one of the two axes close to the equator becomes nearly equal to that around the polar axis, the constraint on the orientation of the object (the Earth) is relaxed.
+On Earth and most other planets, the difference in the polar and equatorial moments of inertia is dominated by the formation of a rotational bulge – excess mass around the equator (flattening) caused by rotational deformation (planetary bodies are not rigid – they deform in response to rotation and its changes).

-This situation is like a rugby football or an American football spinning around an axis running through its "equator".
-(Note that the "equator" of the ball does not correspond to the equator of the Earth.)
-Small perturbations can move the football, which then spins around another axis through the same "equator".
-In the same way, conditions can make the Earth (both the crust and the mantle) slowly reorient until a new geographic point moves to the North Pole, with the axis of low moment of inertia being kept very near the equator.
+Internal and external processes such as mantle convection, deglaciation, formation of volcanoes, or large meteorite impacts can disrupt rotational equilibrium and cause bodies to move as a whole relative to their rotation axis (reorient).
+Most natural loadings are small when compared to the rotational bulge and hence change the direction of the main axis of inertia only slightly.
+However, since the rotational bulge eventually readjusts when the spin axis moves within the body, the stabilization by the rotational bulge disappears on geological timescales and the equilibrium orientation of the planet is given by its dominant loads.
+Throughout true polar wander, the spin axis lies close to the main axis of inertia of the body, and the time evolution of the latter is driven by gradual readjustment of the rotational bulge.
+On short timescales and for rapid loadings, the secular motion of the pole is accompanied by free (or Chandler) wobbling.

 Such a reorientation changes the latitudes of most points on the Earth by an amount that depends on how far they are from the axis near the equator that does not move.
+In the context of tidally locked bodies, also the longitude of surface features can change in time and the dynamics of reorientation can be more rapid.